eclipse-langium/langium-website/hugo/content/guides/langium_and_monaco.md

 > Could not resolve "fs"

-This makes *perfect* sense, if we're bundling for the web, we can't depend on packages that rely on the usual environment with a filesystem.
+This makes *perfect* sense if we're bundling for the web, since we can't depend on packages that rely on the usual environment with a filesystem.
 So, we need to update our language to make it compabible in web-based context.

 ## Factoring out File System Dependencies